miekg/dinit/README.md

     2015/07/29 21:49:06 dinit: pid 16759, finished: [/bin/sleep 2] with error: <nil>
     2015/07/29 21:49:06 dinit: all processes exited, goodbye!

-When dinit's socket is enabled you can use netcat so send command to dinit:

-    % echo '/bin/echo $EDITOR' | nc -U /tmp/dinit.sock

-Of course when running inside a docker container, netcat with the -U option must be available and you need to `docker exec` the command.
+With `-s` you can start extra processes that will be children of the original dinit process.

+    % dinit -s -r /bin/sleep 2

+Or when dinit is running in a docker container:

+    % docker exec a7a55cd8fcf3 /dinit -s -r /bin/sleep 10

 ## Environment